Skip to Content

 Tips and Tricks

-• Liqueur instead of Syrup: if you want to use a liqueur instead of the Grape Jelly syrup, Chambord would be a great idea!
-Raspberry flavored, this sweet liqueur is a good choice.
+• Liqueur substituted for Syrup: if you want to use a liqueur instead of the Grape Jelly syrup, Chambord would be a great idea!
+This black raspberry liqueur is a good choice as a sub.

-• Garnishes: if you don’t want to make the PB&J sandwich, we suggest some fresh raspberries or grapes, or a Peanut Butter Cup.
+• Garnishes: if you don’t want to make the mini PB&J sandwich, we suggest some fresh strawberries, raspberries or grapes, or a Peanut Butter Cup.
+A cocktail cherry is also a great choice, like our brandied cherries or bourbon cherries!

 Cheers!